Corbz69/demoWebShop/README.md

 # Why Ive chosen the test cases
 - They eliminate / mitigate the risk of the above.
-- They are a good basis to identify if functionality is not working properly
+- They are a good basis to identify if crucial functionality is not working properly
 - They are what I concider to be the MVP functionality of the journey's.
 - (Assumption) The use cases I have chosen would cover the most used features of the App!